via-profit-services/website/content/docs/knex/v2.0/api.md

     - `timestampFilenamePrefix` **boolean**.
 If true, all seeds files will be prefixed with a timestamp `yyyymmddhhmmss_` (e.g. `20191231235959_myseed.js`).
 Default: `false`.
     - `stub` `string`.
 Seeds stub filename.
 Default: `undefined`.
   - `pool`.
 Knex Pooling.
     - `afterCreate` **(rawDriverConnection, done) => void**.
 Is called when the pool aquires a new connection from the database server. `done(err, connection)` callback must be called for `knex` to be able to decide if the connection is ok or if it should be discarded right away from the pool.
-By default, a function will be called that will set parameters such as: `SET TIMEZONE = UTC` () and `SET CLIENT_ENCODING = UTF8`.
     - `min` **number**.
 Minimum size.
 Default: `0`.
     - `max` **number**.
 Maximum size.
 Default: `10`.
     - `idleTimeoutMillis` **number**.
 Free resouces are destroyed after this many milliseconds.
 Default: `10000`.